Image: Shutterstock

 20. Fast Menu

 In this fun and addictive free online computer game for kids, the players get to serve the demanding and hungry customers at a fast pace.
-More like a restaurant game, Fast Menu challenges players to prepare the ingredients for the meals and serve the customers before time.
-This hilarious skill game tests the observation skills of the player and their power to perform under pressure.
+More like a restaurant game, Fast Food Panic challenges players to manage their time while operating a fast food place, greeting customers, preparing dishes, keeping the restaurant clean, and making deliveries.
+This strategy game tests the observation skills of the player and their power to perform under pressure.

 Educational Computer Games For Kids